Koenkk/zigbee2mqtt.io/docs/devices/MTV300E-UP.md

 It's not possible to write (`/set`) this value.

 ### ERampUp (binary)
-This attribute defines if a ramp up should be used or not..
+This attribute defines if a ramp up should be used or not.
 Value can be found in the published state on the `eRampUp` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"eRampUp": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"eRampUp": NEW_VALUE}`.
 If value equals `ON` eRampUp is ON, if `OFF` OFF.

 ### RampUp (numeric)
-This attribute defines the time taken during the ramp up in ms..
+This attribute defines the time taken during the ramp up in ms.
 Value can be found in the published state on the `RampUp` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"RampUp": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"RampUp": NEW_VALUE}`.
 The minimal value is `0` and the maximum value is `86400000`.

 ### ERampDown (binary)
-This attribute defines if a ramp down should be used or not..
+This attribute defines if a ramp down should be used or not.
 Value can be found in the published state on the `eRampDown` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"eRampDown": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"eRampDown": NEW_VALUE}`.
 If value equals `ON` eRampDown is ON, if `OFF` OFF.

 ### RampDown (numeric)
-This attribute defines the time taken during the ramp down in ms..
+This attribute defines the time taken during the ramp down in ms.
 Value can be found in the published state on the `RampDown` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"RampDown": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"RampDown": NEW_VALUE}`.
 The minimal value is `0` and the maximum value is `86400000`.

 ### RampContinuousTime (numeric)
-This attribute defines the time taken during the ramp loop in ms..
+This attribute defines the time taken during the ramp loop in ms.
 Value can be found in the published state on the `RampContinuousTime` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"RampContinuousTime": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"RampContinuousTime": NEW_VALUE}`.
 The minimal value is `0` and the maximum value is `86400000`.

 ### StepUp (numeric)
 This attribute defines the value of each step during a dimming up.
-This value is set in %..
+This value is set in %.
 Value can be found in the published state on the `StepUp` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"StepUp": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"StepUp": NEW_VALUE}`.